wotakumoe/wotaku/docs/start.md

    - Click **Commit to Main** to stage and commit your changes locally.

 ::: tip README
-- Before pushing or editing your local repo, fetch the repo so that your local repo is updated and doesnt cause any conflict when pushing.
+- Before pushing or editing your local repo, fetch the repo so that your local repo is updated and doesn't cause any conflict when pushing.
 - If you have multiple changes to commit, repeat this process for each set of changes before pushing them.
 :::